shixun404/cuSZ-Hi/README.md

      series = {CLUSTER '21}, address = {Portland (virtual event), OR, USA}}
 ```

 <h3 align="center">
 acknowledgements
 </h3>

-This R&D is supported by the Exascale Computing Project (ECP), Project Number: 17-SC-20-SC, a collaborative effort of two DOE organizations – the Office of Science and the National Nuclear Security Administration, responsible for the planning and preparation of a capable exascale ecosystem.
-This repository is based upon work supported by the U.S. Department of Energy, Office of Science, under contract DE-AC02-06CH11357, and also supported by the National Science Foundation under Grants [CCF-1617488](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1617488), [CCF-1619253](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1619253), [OAC-2003709](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2003709), [OAC-1948447/2034169](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2034169), and [OAC-2003624/2042084](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2042084).
+This research was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research (ASCR), under contracts DE-AC02-06CH11357.
+This work was also supported by the National Science Foundation (Grant Nos.
+2003709, 2303064, 2104023, 2247080, 2247060, 2312673, 2311875, and 2311876).
+We also acknowledge the computing resources provided by Argonne Leadership Computing Facility (ALCF) and Advanced Cyberinfrastructure Coordination Ecosystem—Purdue Anvil through Services & Support (ACCESS).

 ![acknowledgement](https://user-images.githubusercontent.com/10354752/196348936-f0909251-1c2f-4c53-b599-08642dcc2089.png)